ArduPilot/apm_planner/README.md

 ```
 cd ~/workspace/apm_planner
-qmake-qt4 qgroundcontrol.pro
+qmake qgroundcontrol.pro
 make
 ```

-Or try `qmake qgroundcontrol.pro` if the `qmake-qt4` command doesn't exist on your version of Ubuntu.
-This will only work if the Qt version install on your machine is Qt4.8.x, this can be checked using `qmake -v'
+Or try `qmake-qt5` command if qmake is the wrong version.
+This will only work if the Qt version install on your machine is Qt5.2.1 or greater, this can be checked using `qmake -v'

 4) Run APM Planner: